COSC3020/mergesort-DJReflexive/README.md

 two groups.
 This process takes $\Theta(n)$.

 Since we are interested in the worst case scenerio, we are going to assume that the data is ordered in such a way that there is a swap occuring every iteration.
-This process executes with adds to the time complexity an addition complexity $\Theta(n)$ since every element has a swap call.
+This process adds to the time complexity an additional complexity $\Theta(n)$ since every element goes through a swap call.

-Combining the all three time complexities, we see that the worst case complexity is $\Theta (n^2logn)$.
-In the average case, the final complexity would resemble $\Theta(nlogn)$, however, since we are assuming that the merge function swaps on every iteration, this increases the complexity.
+Combining the all three time complexities, we see that the worst case complexity is
+$\Theta(n^2logn)$.
+In the average case, the final complexity would resemble $\Theta(n^2)$, however, since we are assuming that the merge function swaps on every iteration, this increases the complexity.
 But since we are only interested in the worst case scenerio,
 $\Theta(n^2logn)$ is the final complexity.